BaldwinMichelson/mood-log/README.md

 Document any required environment variables in a dedicated section if they are introduced.

 Avoid committing local build artifacts, dependency folders, or machine-specific configuration unless they are intentionally part of the project.

+## Contributing

+Contributions can be made by cloning the repository, creating a branch, making changes, and opening a pull request.

+Before submitting changes, verify that the project still installs and runs correctly using the commands defined by the repository.